rkuma013/Junwei_Wang_Java_CPABE/README.md

 # CPABE by Junwei_Wang

 This is a **Java** implementation of Ciphertext-Policy Attribute Based Encryption.
+This implementation was tested to be working in Ubuntu 16.04.
+The benchmark results in this repository were run in a machine with the following specifications:

+- Processor: Intel® Core™ i7-4790 CPU @ 3.60GHz × 8
+- Memory: 15.6 GiB

 For installing cpabe, follow the  instructions given in the build.md file (https://github.com/junwei-wang/cpabe/blob/master/BUILD.md).